Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 Personal data that is processed for the purpose of deciding whether to establish a contractual relationship is generally deleted by us when the processing is no longer necessary for the decision on the establishment of a contractual relationship.

 The duration of storage depends on the duration of the decision-making process.
-If we have concluded a contract with you, we will store your personal data until the contract has been fully executed or terminated, plus the duration of any statutory retention obligations.
+If we have concluded a contract with you, we will store your personal data until the contract has been fully performed or terminated, plus the duration of any statutory retention obligations.

 If you are a supplier or service provider with whom we work repeatedly, we will store your personal data that is necessary for repeated contact beyond the termination of a specific contract until we no longer consider using your services.